iambrainstorming/coding_blog/src/shivarthu/tyranny_of_the_majority.md

 4. Disconnect from Constituent Interests: In the pollution paradox, representatives may no longer serve the best interests of their constituents, who may desire cleaner and more sustainable energy solutions to combat pollution and environmental degradation.
 Instead, these representatives may prioritize the interests of the fossil fuel industry and their campaign donors.

 The connection between the pollution paradox and the tyranny of representatives underscores the challenges that arise when powerful interest groups exert undue influence over elected officials and policy decisions.

+## Democratic reform trilemma or trade-offs
+> Trade-off: a balancing of factors all of which are not attainable at the same time.

+Democratic theorists have identified a trilemma due to the presence of three desirable characteristics of an ideal system of direct democracy, which are challenging to deliver all at once.
+These three characteristics are participation – widespread participation in the decision making process by the people affected; deliberation – a rational discussion where all major points of view are weighted according to evidence; and equality – all members of the population on whose behalf decisions are taken have an equal chance of having their views taken into account.
+Empirical evidence from dozens of studies suggests deliberation leads to better decision making.

 ## How will Shivarthu's direct democracy solve the tyranny of the majority/minority?